artcom/acms-ui/README.md

 ### User Management

 The user management is **not safe** and only meant to provide convenience views on the content.
-Its possible to filter fields and children by path (see `users/permissions`) to separate *internal* data.
+Its possible to filter fields and children by path (see `users/permissions`) to filter *internal* data.

 ### Templates